JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed
 ```

-### Option A: Use AirSim Python APIs with Anaconda
+### Option A: use AirSim's Python APIs with Anaconda

 AirSim exposes [Python APIs](https://github.com/microsoft/AirSim/blob/master/docs/apis.md) to control vehicles—as of June 2020, Python 3.5 (or newer) and Anconda are recommended for their use